Perlkonig/avabur-clan-stats/README.md

 The code currently uses absolute paths because of how cronjobs work.
 You will need to edit those as appropriate.

-There are also three other settings you can set to change how the graphs are rendered:
+There are also five other settings you can set to change how the graphs are rendered:

   * `actions_total_whatiswide`: Applies to the "Total Clan Actions" graph.
 Determines how wide the swing has to be to trim it.
 Defaults to 500000.
 (Swings are caused by membership changes.)
   * `actions_average_whatiswide`: Applies to the "Average Clan Actions" graph.
 Determines how wide the swing has to be to trim it.
 Defaults to 50000.
 (Swings are caused by membership changes.)
   * `actions_outliers_percent`: Applies to the individual average and median actions graphs.
 Determines how much to chop off each end of the player's action counts before calculating the average/median.
 Defaults to 0.1 (10%).
+  * `clandays`: The number of days of data of clan stats to render.
+  * `marketdays`: The number of days of data of market stats to render.

 Currently, the defaults are hard coded into the HTML file.
 So if you change them, you'll want to update the graph captions where appropriate.
 Sorry.
 One day I'll automate that.